 Why are you a teacher, and what is the point of doing the job you do?
 Teachers really need to think about those questions and hopefully reflect beyond the surface answers of wanting to “inspire” students.
 I doubt any of us really got into teaching to “fill gaps in the labour market” or decided that our true passion in life was watching students fill out multiple-choice tests.

-For most of us, I would say that at some level we decided to be a teacher to affect change in the lives of students and the communities in which we serve.
+For most of us, I would say that at some level we decided to be a teacher to effect change in the lives of students and the communities in which we serve.
 We felt a connection to a profession in which we could work with children and youth to promote qualities that may have been lacking in the world as we saw it.

 However, for any of us that have been teaching for any length of time. you have probably seen how the inequalities of our world have impacted our students and their ability to learn.
-Poverty, racism, sexism, ableism, colonialism and homophobia, amongst many more forms of oppression, infiltrate the walls of our schools and shape the real world experiences of our students.
+Poverty, racism, sexism, ableism, colonialism, and homophobia, amongst many more forms of oppression, infiltrate the walls of our schools and shape the real-world experiences of our students.